 - Wynwood Art District and Wynwood Walls used to be a rather “seedy” area, but has been transformed into an outdoor gallery with amazing artists.
 Filled with shops and restaurants besides the artwork, it’s a great way to spend some time.
 If you’re looking for a place to eat, check out Coyo Taco or Alter.

 - Frost Museum of Science is seriously cool.
 Located in Downtown Miami’s waterfront Museum Park, you’ll not only be able to learn all about the science behind living systems like the human brain, but you’ll also find a Planetarium and Aquarium.
+Local artists fill the Perez Art Museum next door with modern contemporary art.
+It also houses Verde which is a great place to grab a bite to eat with indoor and outdoor seating.

 - Stroll Ocean Drive for a bit of sightseeing, shopping, and people watching.